| Title: | Compute Global Sensitivity Analysis Indices Using Optimal Transport |

 represents an output.
 The values are indices between 0 and 1 computed using

-Evaluate Wasserstein-Bures approximation of the Optimal Transport solution
+Estimate Wasserstein-Bures approximation of the optimal transport solution

 x |